mvarrone/machine-learning-specialization/course_1-sup-ML-reg-classif/week2/3-Gradient descent in practice/README.md

 ## Feature engineering

+**Definition**: Using domain knowledge to design new features by transforming a feature or combining features

 The choice of features can have a huge impact on your learning algorithm's performance.
 In fact, for many practical applications, choosing or entering the right features is a critical step to making the algorithm work well.

 So, let's take a look at how you can choose or engineer the most appropriate features for your learning algorithm.